Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 The coldest months are December and January.
 Light frosts occur quite often at night and fog is quite frequent, until March.

-You can check if the high tide is expected for the days you’re travelling to Venice, by looking at the website Centro Previsioni e Segnalazioni Maree.
+You can check if the high tide, is expected for the days you’re travelling to Venice, by looking at the website Centro Previsioni e Segnalazioni Maree.
 If there’s a high chance of high tide, you’ll need to wear rubber boots.

 Is Venice open during Christmas?

-Of course, Venice is a city like any other and it’s open all year round, especially during Christmas.
+Yes, Venice is a city like any other and it’s open all year round, especially during Christmas.
+The city is filled with a festive atmosphere: canals, bridges and calli!

 Shops and museums might change their opening times, particularly the Christmas Eve, Christmas day and the 26th of December.